gtuck/web3400-Course-Docs/PHP-Code-Examples.md

     ?>
    ```

-##  Working with PHP's alternative syntax for control structures
+##  Working with alternative syntax for control structures

 Make your templates cleaner and more readable by mixing PHP and HTML.
 A basic example demonstrates this syntax with an `if-elseif-else` statement to conditionally render HTML content based on a condition.